Advanced Techniques for Custom Auto-Responders

 Using Default Properties in Return URLs

-These properties can be extremely useful for maintaining parts of the original URL structure or for constructing more dynamic return URLs.
+These properties are useful for maintaining parts of the original URL structure or for constructing more dynamic return URLs.

 Example: